marko-js/marko/README.md

 });
 ```

-The `getTemplateData(state, input)` method is used to build the view model that gets passed to the template based on the state and/or input.
+The `getTemplateData(state, input, out)` method is used to build the view model that gets passed to the template based on the state and/or input.
 If a widget is stateful then the template data should be derived only from the `state`.
 If a widget is stateless then the template data should be derived only from the `input`.
 If a stateful widget is being re-rendered then the `input` argument will always be `null`.
 For a stateless widget, the `state` argument will be `null`.

 ## Widget State